wubuku/hello-mud/README.md

 --enableMultipleMoveProjects
 ```

-The above will create (modify) the file `packages/contracts/mud.config.ts`.
+The above will create (modify) the file `packages/contracts/mud.config.ts`,
+as well as scaffold Solidity code for the business logic implementation corresponding to the methods defined in the model.

 > **Hint**
 >
-> Sometimes you may need to remove old containers and images:
+> Sometimes you may need to remove old containers and images, ensure you are using the latest image:
 >
 > ```shell
 > docker rm $(docker ps -aq --filter "ancestor=wubuku/dddappp-mud:master")